developer-tvc/WebMall/README.md

 This project was bootstrapped with the application called WebMall

 Available Scripts:

-In the project terminal,first you can create a virtual environment:
-               virtualenv -p python3.6 esite
+* In the project terminal,first you can create a virtual environment: virtualenv -p python3.6 esite
-then you can activate using:
+* Then you can activate the environment using: source esite/bin/activate
-               source esite/bin/activate
-Install all dependencies:
+* Install all dependencies:
                pip install -r requirements.txt
-Apply database migrations:
+* Apply database migrations:
                python manage.py migrate
-last you can run:
+* Run the application:
                python manage.py runserver